cloud-coder/cascon2018-slackapp/lab01-step01-basicevent/README.md

     1. Select "Invite new members to join..."
     1. Type the name of the bot and invite the bot to the channel
 1. Type a message and get it sent back out to you

+## Next Step

+You are now ready to start <a href='../lab01-step02-getmoreinfo/README.md'>Lab 01 - Step 02 - Get more info</a>